 Website redesign is a process of remodelling your website completely; revamping the structure, content, and design.
 But how to do it effectively to get the results you want?

-The first question you need to ask yourself is why you want a redesign in the first place?
+The first question you need to ask yourself is why you want a redesign in the first place.
 Is your platform not getting the conversions you want?
 Are you losing users?
 And secondly: do you actually know why these things are happening, or are you just guessing?

-Four out of ten companies coming to us for a website redesign want to cut off the research phase first.
+4 out of 10 companies coming to us for a website redesign want to cut off the research phase first.
 Don’t be one of them.
 After 9 years on the market, we know: research will save some of your hard-earned money.
 Only by doing your research first, you can be sure that you’re addressing the problems your users are facing not the ones you think they have.

 One of the products we designed for the Norwegian market was to support obesity treatment.
 When we began the UX strategy phase, we had a choice.
 We could match the competition, or we could derive original ideas from the real world.
 We chose the latter and interviewed multiple patients and healthcare professionals from Norway.
 Without that insight, we would have delivered a generic app, not a meaningful solution to real patients’ problems.